bretgithub/Project1/README.md

 Our first project was to use two APIs and display data in a meaningful way to solve a problem.
 The assignment also required us to use a CSS library we had not used before, Bootstrap JS, and have a repeating element like a table or cards.

 ## Use Case
-Our team decided to solve the problem of not knowing where to eat out or cook at home.
-People have too many options at their fingertips and quickly run into a core principle outlined in The Paradox of Choice, spending too much time with too much information and therefoe either not making a decision at al or not making the best decision with given information.
+Our team decided to solve the problem of not knowing whether to eat out or cook at home.
+People have too many options at their fingertips and quickly run into a core principle outlined in The Paradox of Choice, spending too much time with too much information and therefoe either not making a decision at all or not making the best decision with given information.

 We went with the idea of creating a platform that gave the user a small subset of what is available given their search parameters for eating in or eating out and the ability to bring more options in if they were not satisfied with the initial results but keeping it to an easy to digest number of 3 resuts at a time.